MovementGH/OpenBot-Docs/source/index.html.md

 LibJuration references the `juration` npm package.
 It is used for converting seconds to a human readable time format.

 NPM Page: <a href="https://www.npmjs.com/package/juration">juration</a>

+## LibSnekfetch

+LibSnekfetch references the `snekfetch` npm package.
+It is used for making http requests.

+NPM Page: <a href="https://www.npmjs.com/package/snekfetch">snekfetch</a>

+Version: 4.0.4

 ## LibYTDL